-Management of these core organizational services goes beyond just taking care of the technology.
-For example, as institutions move services into the cloud, the responsibility for managing the service remains a responsibility of enterprise IT.
-The transition causes IT to focus attention on contract management, vendor relations, deeper collaborations with functional and business units, and data integration issues.
-Institutions are reporting increases in roles associated with new service delivery models and decreases in roles associated with locally hosted services.
+Management of these core organizational services involves far more than simply taking care of the technology.
+As institutions move services to the cloud, managing the service usually remains a responsibility of enterprise IT.
+This transition requires IT to cultivate new skill sets and functions, including contract management, vendor relations, deeper collaborations with functional and business units, and data-integration efforts.

-The EDUCAUSE Enterprise IT Program focuses on four themes, explained below:
+The EDUCAUSE Enterprise IT Program focuses on five themes:

 - Business process management.
-Administrative systems do not typically differentiate one college or university from another, and it is important to frame enterprise decision making with this in mind.
-Streamlining processes to create efficiencies may result in resources that can be reallocated to other mission critical and differentiating functions.
+Enterprise systems do not typically differentiate one college or university from another, and it is important to frame enterprise decision making with this in mind.
+Streamlining processes to create efficiencies and increase alignment with institutional goals may result in resources that can be reallocated to other mission critical and differentiating functions.